dps923/winter2020/graded-work/assign4.md

 Here are some sample screen capture images...

-First launch scene, empty list, and with some items:
+The "first launch" scene; an empty list, and with some items:

 <img class="border1" src="images/a4-first-launch.png" alt="List, empty"><img class="border1" src="images/a4-item-list-3-items.png" alt="List, with items">